In addition to the many benefits employers gain from employing apprentices, there are also National Insurance savings that you can benefit from.

 * based on rates for tax year 2017/18

-As an employer, in addition to the money you can save on National Insurance, if the apprentice is under 19, you could receive up-to £1,000 in incentives.
+As an employer, in addition to the National Insurance savings, if the apprentice is under 19, you could receive up-to £1,000 in incentives.
 There are also other circumstances where you will receive incentives for under 25’s.
 See the Interserve Learning & Employment non-levy payers payment fact sheet for details.

 If you have had less than 50 employees over the last 12 months (and have less than 50 currently) and the employee is under 19, the apprenticeship is likely to be fully-funded by the Government as well.
 You could benefit from a fully funded apprenticeship, a £1,000 incentive and National Insurance savings simply by signing up today.

-If you do have to make a 10% contribution (typically £150 to £900), the NI savings and 16-18 incentives on offer for employing a young person are highly likely to outweigh this cost.
+If you do have to make a 10% contribution (typically £150 to £900), the National Insurance savings and 16-18 incentives on offer for employing a young person are highly likely to outweigh this cost.

-- NI savings based on Government published rates for 2017/18 tax year and may change in future years.
+- National Insurance savings based on Government published rates for 2017/18 tax year and may change in future years.

 - If in doubt, you should always take independent tax advice.

-- When employees are no longer under 21 or under 25, you must amend the NI code accordingly and that is your responsibility as the employer.
+- When employees are no longer under 21 or under 25, you must amend the National Insurance code accordingly and that is your responsibility as the employer.